d-podkorytov/syslogsc/README.md

     but for it needs to change port number, for example to 50514 and the file path in the defintion #define LOGMASK to "/home/user/var/log/%d-syslogs.log" inside file syslogs3.c

+# Q5) That is syslogs-safe ?
+# A5) It is user-space syslog daemon with supervisor and some restrictions
+for number of incoming messages, after reach it, daemon starts another process and stops.
+It aslo have internal supervisor that keeps given number of listening processes.
+All workers is separate processes in user-space with non root permissions.

-# Q5) Is it safe ?
+# Q6) Is it safe ?
-# A5) No, like many UDP services working at low ports,
+# A6) No, like many UDP services working at low ports,
  and like many C code with calls sprintf(...), but such challenges may me redused by using syslogs-safe version of this syslog daemon.
   It handle ony limited count of incoming message then this worker stops.
   Others workers starts needed numbers of it copies in they supervisors.